 - Day 1 – Sunrise at Oia Castle, explore Oia and find the best photography spots, grab coffee and breakfast at one of the cafes, Ammoudi Bay, have a traditional Greek lunch, go on a sunset cruise

-- Day 2 – Hike from Oia to Fira, Imerovigli, Skaros Rock, Three Bells of Fira, Museum of Prehistoric Thira, Orthodox Metropolitan Cathedral, grab lunch in Fira, go on a wine tour
+- Day 2 – Hike (or drive) from Oia to Fira, Imerovigli, Skaros Rock, Three Bells of Fira, Museum of Prehistoric Thira, Orthodox Metropolitan Cathedral, grab lunch in Fira, go on a wine tour

 - Day 3 – Pyrgos, Profiti Ilias Monastery, Perissa Black Sand Beach, Red Beach, Akrotiri Archaeological Site, Akrotiri Lighthouse, sunset at Fira, have dinner with a view